-5.9 Shutting Down and Cleaning Out the Machine, All Models
+5.9 Shutting Down and Cleaning Out the Machine

-Table 5-8 Shutting Down and Cleaning Out the Machine, All Models
+Table 5-8 Shutting Down and Cleaning Out the Machine

-Step Action CAUTION When shutting down the machine for the day, Crafco recommends leaving the melter about half full of material.
-This will give a fairly rapid heat up rate in the morning but allows enough material to start dispensing right away when the material becomes molten.
-1 Leaving the hose in the boom, swing the boom toward the front of the machine and lock the boom into position with the latch provided.
+Step Action CAUTION When shutting down the machine for the day, Crafco recommends leaving the melter about half full with material.
+This will give a fairly rapid heat up rate in the morning, but allows enough material to start dispensing right away when the material becomes molten.
+1 Leaving the hose in the boom, swing the boom clockwise towards the front of the machine and lock the boom into position with the latch provided.
 CAUTION DO NOT kink or twist the hose or permanent damage may result.
 2 Place the wand in the wand holder and lock the wand into position with the latch provided.
-3 Place the hose in the hose guide and secure with the Velcro straps.
+3 Place the hose in the hose guide and secure with the Velcro strap.
 4 Reverse the pump approximately 30 more seconds.
 5 Turn the mixer toggle switch to the "CENTER" position.
-5 Turn the burner toggle switch to the "OFF" position.
-6 Stop the engine by pressing the "OFF" button on the engine controller.
+6 Turn the "BURNER" switch to the "OFF" position.
+7 Stop the engine by pressing the "OFF" button on the engine controller.
 The engine will go into an "IDLE COOL" for ten seconds and then the engine will shut down and stop.
-7 Turn the "MAIN POWER" switch to the "OFF" position.
+8 Turn off all power in the control box by turning the key to the "OFF" position.